top of page

 Birds:

-226 species (excluding escapes) have been recorded as of December 2018.
+226 species (excluding escapes) have been recorded.

 Introduced birds are common, including Shikra, Alexandrine Parakeet (fairly common), Rose-ringed Parakeet (abundant), Plum-headed Parakeet (uncommon), Pied Myna and rarely Brahminy Starling.